CEO-Chukwuka/Detailed-Analysis-of-US-Superstore-data/README.md

 1. Improve on the time it takes to process order so we can save time processing orders and spend more time getting new orders.
 2. Focus more on the Standard class ship mode as that is a significant part of the business.
 3. Pay more attention to the Consumer segment of the business.
 A Customer relationship/retention management system is needed to optimise this.
+4. Implement more cost management strategies to maximize profit.